Chaitalykundu/Web-Development/03-JavaScript/01-Basic/10-Loops/Theory/05-do-while-loop.md

 ```

 If you forget to increase the variable used in the condition, the loop will never end.
 This will crash your browser.

 &nbsp;

+&nbsp;

+# Key Differences from while Loop

+- In a `while` loop, the condition is checked first, and if false, the loop does not run at all.

+- In a `do...while` loop, the code executes first, then the condition is checked.

+&nbsp;

+&nbsp;

+# When to Use do...while?

+- When the code must run at least once, even if the condition is false.
+- When prompting for user input validation.
+- When working with randomized conditions.
+- When retrying an operation until success (e.g., fetching data, logging in).

+&nbsp;